BeleRohit/Movie_Reccomendation_System/README.md

 ## Section A: Recommendation System using KNN (K-Nearest Neighbours)

-Code: <a href="https://github.com/shivam1808/Recommendation-System/blob/master/Product%20Recommender%20System.ipynb">Product Recommender System.ipynb</a>
+Code: <a href="https://github.com/BeleRohit/Movie_Reccomendation_System/blob/main/Product%20Recommender%20System.ipynb">Product Recommender System.ipynb</a>

 ## Section C: Collaborative Filtering Recommendation model

-This recommendation is however based on Collaborative filtering which uses easily captured user behaviour data.
-The rating data is represented using a matrix where users are along the rows and products are along the columns.
+The recommendation system utilizes collaborative filtering, which relies on user behavior data that can be easily obtained.
+The rating data is organized in a matrix format where users are represented in the rows and products are in the columns.

 * Collaborative Filtering
   * Memory based collaborative filtering